henryjwillson/henryjwillson/README.md

-Hello! 👋
+# Hello there!
+I'm Henry and Welcome to my Github 👋

+## About me
-I'm a full stack developer with 3 years industrial experience.
-I have lead the complete development of the Bean Drop platform.
+I'm a full stack developer with 3 years industrial experience developing system architectures, customer and business facing solutions.
+I have lead the complete development of the Bean Drop platform aswell as it's electronics design and architecture.
+I am a product and material science engineer with a Masters Degree in Chemical Engineering with 6 yeards of industial experience.

-Languages / Protocols:
+### Languages / Protocols:
 - Python
 - SQL (MySQL, PostgeSQL, SQLite)
 - C++ (Micro-controllers / Arduino)